 Ownership of the exclusive Right of Burial in a grave can be transferred from a deceased owner via that owner's estate.
 The means of transfer can be very complex and while there is a set procedure to follow, each case must be looked at individually.
 If you need to transfer ownership when all owners are deceased you will need to contact the cemetery office where staff will arrange for a transfer to take place with due compliance with law.

 When a new grave is purchased it is not the ownership of the land itself that is purchased, but the rights to have burials take place in that grave.
-These rights are sold, or to be more correct, 'granted' together with the right to erect a memorial on the grave in accordance with the rules and regulations of the cemetery.
+These rights 'granted' together with the right to erect a memorial on the grave in accordance with the rules and regulations of the cemetery.
 It is important that you select the cemetery that will provide you with the type of memorial that you require as regulations differ from area to area.

 Prior to a memorial being erected on a grave space, the written authority of the owner of the grave must be given on a permit / application form, authorising the proposed erection of the memorial.
 Memorials need to conform to cemetery regulations with regard to size and fixings, and the memorial also needs to be checked for stability under health and safety regulations.
 The cemetery staff need to check that the memorial conforms to regulations and will be erected in a safe manner.
 To a certain extent this helps protect your interests although you will remain responsible for the maintenance of the memorial in the future.
 You may ask your memorial mason for a workmanship guarantee or in fact details of insurance.

 Some authorities will issue a separate Right to Erect and Maintain a Memorial and the purchase of this right will be made on submission of the application to erect a memorial.
 Other authorities may combine the Memorial Rights with the Burial Rights.